 • One paid museum entry every few days instead of every day

-Once priorities and budget are clear, the next step is choosing destinations and timing that match the same spending rules.
+Once the priorities and budget are set, the next step is to choose destinations and timing that fit the same spending rules.

 Real story